 Be sure to click on the banner above to check out the other bloggers on tour!
 Also, don’t forget to enter the GIVEWAY (US/CAN) at the end of my post!

-Goodreads: Breathing Underwater Publisher: Farrar, Straus and Giroux (BYR) Release Date: 31 March 2021 Genre: Middle Grade Contemporary
+Goodreads: Breathing Underwater Publisher: Farrar, Straus and Giroux (BYR) Publish Date: 31 March 2021 Genre: Middle Grade Contemporary

 Olivia is on the road trip of her dreams, with her trusty camera and her big sister Ruth by her side.
 Three years ago, before their family moved from California to Tennessee, Olivia and Ruth buried a time capsule on their favorite beach.
 Now, they’re taking an RV back across the country to uncover the memories they left behind.
 But Ruth’s depression has been getting worse, so Olivia has created a plan to help her remember how life used to be: a makeshift scavenger hunt across the country, like pirates hunting for treasure, taking pictures and making memories along the way.